swift-conductor/conductor-client-golang/docs/readme/workers.md

 ## Starting Workers

-`WorkerRunner` interface is used to start the workers, which takes care of polling server for the work, executing worker code and updating the results back to the server.
+`WorkerHost` interface is used to start the workers, which takes care of polling server for the work, executing worker code and updating the results back to the server.

 ```go
 apiClient := client.NewAPIClient(